Disclaimer: Skyrim and all its characters, places etc are the property of Bethesda.

 Lydia shook her head sharply at the thought, sending her curling brown hair back into her face.
 She moved it away absently, placing her hands demurely into her lap and staring fixatedly at the contrast they made with the white cloth of her dress.
 It was made of fine silk, soft, and airy, like water flowing over her body.

 He'd begged her to wear it, and because she would die to see him smile (she almost did once), she had put it on; though she grumbled about it, just to keep up appearances.
 She ran her scared hands over its smoothness, lips pursing thoughtfully when her calluses snagged on the fabric.

-No, if he had changed his mind, he would have told it to her face, untactfully blurting it out while fidgeting with his ridiculously sharp sword and most likely cutting his hands.
+No, if he had changed his mind, he would have told it to her face, untactfully blurting it out while fidgeting with his ridiculously sharp sword, likely cutting his hands in the process.
 Then he would look up at her with those gorgeous blue eyes and sincerely beg for her forgiveness.
 He was like that.